 - Do not use drugs on your own.
 If you are feeling unwell, tell someone.

-- If you or someone near you is feeling unwell, immediately alert our staff, or a Helper Hut, or security, or the First Aid team (to the far right of the stage).
+- If you or someone near you is feeling unwell, immediately alert our staff, or a Helper Hut, or security, or the First Aid/Welfare team (to the far right of the stage).
 Please also be aware that if you or a friend have taken drugs and are in need of medical attention, medical staff are not obliged to involve anyone else, including the Police.
 So don’t be afraid to go to First Aid.
-The First Aid team is not here to judge you, they are here to help you.
+The First Aid/Welfare team is not here to judge you, they are here to help you.
 So be honest with them.
-Everyone can access appropriate professional help during the festival.
+Everyone can access appropriate professional help during the weekend.

 We respect and welcome our similarities and differences.

 Looking after yourself and others means respecting consent; we can only freely agree to something if we are able to express our thoughts in a clear, calm way.
-Consent is not the absence of a no – it’s the presence of a yes.
+Consent is not the absence of a No – it’s the presence of a Yes.
 Consent is given by opting in – not by being silent.
 Once consent is given it can be withdrawn at any time.

-Before rushing to judgement, or giving yourself or someone else a bad time, please request our welfare team via your Helper Hut.
+Before rushing to judgement, or giving yourself or someone else a bad time, please request our Welfare team via your Helper Hut.
 They listen without judgement to help us all understand what’s really going on, and make sure we’re understood.
 It’s normal to misunderstand things, particularly if we’re tired or intoxicated.